Everybody’s been talking about virtualization. Finally, it’s here: RƎLAY virtual radio software from Lawo.

 Sure, RƎLAY is great in the studio.
 But it’s also mobile.
 It works beautifully on today’s powerful touchscreen laptops.
 So you can literally take your studio with you to cover breaking news, conduct on-the-spot interviews, produce remote broadcasts, or even work in your home studio — and then send your work back to the studio using your WAN, LAN or 5G link.
 Just imagine the possibilities.

-Choose from three RƎLAY Virtual Radio apps designed to serve broadcasters’ needs: multi-channel software for PC sound card replacement, multi-touch virtual mixers, and graphical, onscreen cross-point routing with DSP processing.
+The RƎLAY Virtual Radio suite has 4 apps designed to serve broadcasters’ needs: multi-channel software for PC sound card replacement, multi-touch virtual mixers, graphical, onscreen cross-point routing with DSP processing, and the industry’s first monitoring app for AES67 streams.
 Read on to find out more about the different pieces of the RƎLAY Virtual Radio suite.

 Here are more broadcast companies who believe open standards are the only way to go.